‘Descendants 2’ Spoilers: Final Battle Between Mal And Uma Could Offer Major Hint About Third Movie

 — Scott Mendelson (@ScottMendelson) April 30, 2017

-Mendelson compared the Descendants series to another Disney series, the High School Musical movies.
-After the first two debuted on the Disney Channel to high ratings, the network decided to release the third movie in the theaters to great success — to the tune of a $90 million box office gross.
+Mendelson compared the Descendants series to another Disney franchise, the High School Musical movies.
+After the first two debuted on the Disney Channel to high ratings, the network decided to release the third movie in theaters to great success — to the tune of a $90 million box office gross.

-So fans who want to find out if the Descendants 2 spoilers about a newly transformed Mal come true could have to buy a movie ticket to see the next installment on the big screen.
+So fans who want to find out if the Descendants 2 spoilers about a newly-transformed Mal come true could have to buy a movie ticket to see the next installment on the big screen.

 [Featured Image by Disney]